 At Temple, we’re committed to helping veterans make a smooth transition from military to college life.
-It’s one of the reasons we are designated a Military Friendly School for 2012-2013 by G.I.
-Jobs Magazine.
-Military service members and veterans also enjoy the unparalleled access to excellence and opportunities for success that we offer.
+Military service members and veterans also enjoy the unparalleled access to excellence and opportunities for success Temple offers.
 We invite you to learn more about Temple University and apply now.

 G.I.
 Bill Comparison Tool

 This tool provides key information about college affordability and value so that veteran students can make informed decisions about where to attend school.
-Calculate your Post-9/11 GI Bill benefits and research approved programs to compare colleges by tuition/fees, housing allowances and book stipends.
+Calculate your Post-9/11 GI Bill benefits and research approved programs to compare colleges by tuition and fees, housing allowances, and book stipends.

 College Scorecard (College Affordability and Transparency Center)

-The College Scorecard is a planning tool designed to assist prospective students and their families as they evaluate school options.
+The College Scorecard is a planning tool designed to assist you and your family as you evaluate school options.

-The College Navigator is a consumer tool that provides school information including tuition and fees, retention and graduation rates, use of financial aid, student loan default rates and features a cost calculator and school comparison tool.
+The College Navigator provides school information including tuition and fees, retention and graduation rates, use of financial aid, and student loan default rates.
+It also features a cost calculator and a school comparison tool.

 The Financial Aid Shopping Sheet

-The Yellow Ribbon Program is part of the Post-9/11 GI Bill.
-Temple University participates in this program as one of the approved degree-granting higher learning institutions in the United States.
-Institutions that participate in the Yellow Ribbon program make additional funds available for veterans and their dependents who meet eligibility requirements, without additional charge to their GI Bill entitlement.
-More information about the program (and a list of participating Yellow Ribbon schools) is posted on the GI Bill website.
+The Yellow Ribbon Program is part of the Post-9/11 GI Bill, and Temple University is one of the nation's participating, approved degree-granting institution.
+Yellow Ribbon schools make additional funds available for veterans and their dependents who meet eligibility requirements, without an additional charge to their GI Bill entitlement.
+Learn more.

 Paying For College

-The Paying for College webpage administered by the Consumer Financial Protection Bureau, can be used by prospective students to enter the names of up to three schools to receive detailed financial information on each and to enter financial aid award information.
+Paying for College is administered by the Consumer Financial Protection Bureau and can be used to enter the names of up to three schools to receive detailed financial information on each and to enter financial aid award information.